tomhendra/courses/udemy--master-the-coding-interview/README.md

 ## Getting More Interviews

-Key takeaway to write at the end
+How to ensure you get more interviews through using the best channels and tactics.

 - Being great at anything won't get you a job without getting an interview.
 - The more interviews you get, the better your chances are to get a great job.